banderas328/python_files_crypt/readme.txt

 Hi.
-Fell free to use my AES file encoder.
+Feel free to use my AES file encoder.
 You can copy, edit , use it for your own and commercial interests. it's 100% free to use .